btrettel/daphne/README.md

 Next steps:

+- Change `check_flag` to have arguments for the filename and line number.
+Make the preprocessor macro `CHECK_FLAG` to automatically add the filename and line number like the `CHECK` macro does.
 - Check in regex linter that format statements are lowercase.
 Change format statements in Daphne to be lowercase.
 - Figure out why FPT didn't like the function passing example you made.
 - Compile with lfortran.